 Recently the Archbishop of Dublin forbade Fr.
-Dominic Valanmahal from coming to Ireland.
+Dominic Valanmanal from coming to Ireland.
 The Irish Times covered the story and included words from a recent sermon.

 “Why does this generation have autism and hyperactivity?
 That is to say, mentally retarded children are in abundance.”